Johne103/WDI-Project2/README.md

 ###Bugs/Issues
-- On occassions selecting a country to conquer displays a blank pop-up instead of a pop-up with questions.
+- On occassions selecting a country to conquer displays a blank pop-up instead of a pop-/up with questions.